gcc-mirror/gcc/gcc/ada/doc/gnat_ugn/the_gnat_compilation_model.rst

 .. index:: File names

-In the previous section, we have described the default rules used by GNAT to determine the file name in which a given unit resides.
-It is often convenient to follow these default rules, and if you follow them, the compiler knows without being explicitly told where to find all the files it needs.
+The previous section described the default rules used by GNAT to determine the file name in which a given unit resides.
+It is usually convenient to follow these default rules, and if you follow them, the compiler knows without being explicitly told where to find all the files it needs.

 .. index:: Source_File_Name pragma

-However, in some cases, particularly when a program is imported from another Ada compiler environment, it may be more convenient for the programmer to specify which file names contain which units.
-GNAT allows arbitrary file names to be used by means of the Source_File_Name pragma.
+However, in some cases, particularly when a program is imported from another Ada compiler environment, it may be more convenient for you to specify which file names contain which units.
+GNAT allows arbitrary file names to be used by means of the ``Source_File_Name`` pragma.
 The form of this pragma is as shown in the following examples:

 .. code-block:: ada